OpenJML/openjml.github.io/tutorial/FrameConditions.md

 As each frame condition clause must be valid on its own, the effect of multiple clauses is the same as one clause with the intersection of the sets of locations given by the separate clauses.
 For example,
 ```
-writes i,j;
+assigns i,j;
-writes i,k;
+assigns i,k;
 ```
 is the same as
 ```
-writes i;
+assigns i;
 ```
 and
 ```
-writes i;
+assigns i;
-writes j;
+assigns j;
 ```
 is the same as
 ```
-writes \nothing;
+assigns \nothing;
 ```
-Admittedly,  it would be much more convenient and perhaps intuitive if the result of mutiple writes clauses was the *union* of their contents, but that is not the case, for historical reasons.
+Admittedly,  it would be much more convenient and perhaps intuitive if the result of mutiple assigns clauses was the *union* of their contents, but that is not the case, for historical reasons.
 The advice is then to *have only one frame condition clause per specification (case)*, even if that means the clause has a long list.
 (All the method specifications in the